 SAFS receives far more qualified applications than can possibly be admitted, which makes the application process exceptionally competitive.
 In recent years, <15% of all qualified applications have been accepted.
 Final decisions are typically made in April, though sometimes later.
 It’s impossible for me to make any promises until I know the status of my research grants and until I see all of the incoming graduate applications.
 Also, I do not accept new graduate students every year.

 Finally, I am committed to promoting diversity, equity, and inclusion in our field, so I especially encourage you to get in touch if you are a first-generation college student or a student from a low-income background, if you are a member of a racial or ethnic minority, if you identify as a woman or as LGBTQ, or if you have a disability.
-UW is a great place for folks who are historically underrepresented in the sciences, with opportunity to connect with others and with support resources across campus.
+Everyone deserves the right to safely explore and appreciate this incredible natural world.
+I believe Black Lives Matter and am committed to challenging and ultimately ending racism.
+UW is a great place for people who are historically underrepresented in the sciences, with opportunity to connect with others and with support resources across campus.

 Undergraduates at UW